 You can view and edit cookies associated with different domains.
 You can then use the cookies stored in the cookie jar when sending HTTP requests in Postman.

-To manage cookies in the VS Code extension, open an HTTP request, then select Cookies (below Send).
+To manage cookies in the Postman VS Code extension, open an HTTP request, then select Cookies (below Send).

 You can also open the cookie editor with the